shivannis/xandr-docs-public/xandr-docs/articles/data-providers/introduction-to-integrating-with-the-xandr-impression-bus.md

 have your listeners configured to accept all of the connection attempts being made.

-<b>Note:</b> Bid requests and bid responses
+> [!NOTE]
-are synchronous, so there is no possibility of a race condition between the impression bus and bidders.
+> Bid requests and bid responses are synchronous, so there is no possibility of a race condition between the impression bus and bidders.
 Because of the sheer volume of traffic that goes through Xandr, your bidder may receive an apparently constant stream of requests from the impression bus, but requests are only sent once responses have been received for previous requests (bid responses are not associated with bid requests by order of issuance).
 That said, after the impression bus has waited for 10ms for a bid response it will time out and close the connection to the data provider bidder.
 This means that the data provider bidder will not have the opportunity to respond to the bid request that timed out (the bid request will go unanswered).

-## Architecting a Solution
+## Architecting a solution

 Too many people do not value the phase of architecting a solution before they begin tackling it.
 Whether you are building a bidding solution or